-ThreatEye NV powers the proof that Zero Trust demands
+ThreatEye powers the proof that Zero Trust demands

 Organizations can no longer assume that a trusted asset on the network is still trustworthy, or that a legitimate end-user account remains legitimate.